naimdjon/ma120_2017/exercise1/exercise1_intro.md

 1. Install docker (if you don't have it).
 2. Run: `docker run -it naimdjon/hadoop /start`
 3. You can find hadoop at `/opt/hadoop/latest/`.
-4. Run a sample grep command: `hadoop fs -ls`
+4. Run a sample command, for example list: `hadoop fs -ls`

 Check the following commands: